christian-branton/project_repo/wb_project3/README.md

 ## Running the Code

 Since this is all within ipython and jupyter notebooks, you can run imdb.ipynb and run each cell.
-You should end up with pandas dataframes and visualization charts of the data and coefficients and residuals by the end of the notebook.
+You should end up with pandas dataframes and visualization charts of the data and feature importances and by the end of the notebook.

 ### Prerequisites